 For details of Living Allowance rates, see A guide to Australian Government payments.
-A guide to Australian Government payments gives details of the payment rates and eligibility criteria for all payments made by the Department of Human Services.
+A guide to Australian Government payments gives details of the payment rates and eligibility criteria for all payments made by Services Australia.

 These basic rates may then be affected by the income tests.